squf/it-tools/intune/onedrive-homefolder/README.md

 * User.Read.All
 * User.ReadWrite.All

-* I also gave my standard user account the **SharePoint Administrator** role just because after like 8 hours of staring at VS Code and all this my brain started to hurt and I couldn't keep track of what was being passed via delegated access or application access
-* TBH I probably don't need any of these delegated ones and don't need this role, but whatever
+* TBH I probably don't need any of these delegated ones, but whatever, its working and i'm tired of testing
-* When I'm done with all this I will take away this role from my user

 # Scripts readme